 - 4 Tbsp. of lemon juice

-- Step 3 Place in an airtight container and keep it in the fridge for up to 5 days.
+- Step 4 The mix will keep in the fridge for up to 5 days.

-- Step 4 Take 1 tsp of tonic before each meal,
+- Step 5 Take 1 tsp of tonic before each meal, or every 3 hours.

 To really help with high blood pressure you should start taking a fish oil supplement (recommended is 1,000-2,000 mg daily)

-By taking high quality fish oil supplements every day with meals is one of the best natural remedies to lower blood pressure.
+By taking high quality fish oil supplements every day with meals is one of the best natural ways to lower blood pressure.

-#7 – Blood Pressure Lowers With Blueberry Syrup
+Number 7 – Blood Pressure Lowers With Blueberry Syrup.

 Syrups are one of the very best ways to incorporate the health giving benefits of herbs and spices into our diet.
 They are also amazingly tasty!